 People can get confused and think a consent order is the same as a clean break.
 It isn’t.
 The consent order is an application to the court.

-A clean break should be where neither party can return to the court to have the order varied.
-If circumstances change in the future and one party want the order relooked at.
+The clean break is where neither party can return to the court to have the order varied.

-But not everyone can have a clean break and so going back to court in the future will always be an option.
+Not everyone can have a clean break and so going back to court in the future will always be an option.
 This is what scares people and what they do to try and avoid it.
-But it is not always possible but it doesn’t mean your spouse will apply for a variation either.
+You can have a Partial clean break.
+This is usually when young children are involved, where you expect financial arrangements will change in the future.

 There are different financial headings that need taking into account